Do I need a surge protector for RV?

 These also come with LED displays that show electrical issues.
-But it doesn’t automatically cut off power supply when fluctuation occurs so have to keep an eye and cut off the power supply yourself when you start noticing something’s wrong.
+But it doesn’t automatically cut off the power supply when fluctuation occurs, so you have to keep an eye and cut off the power supply yourself when you start noticing something’s wrong.

-· It has to be plugged in the campground every time you move.
+- It has to be plugged into the campground every time you move.

 Camco 50 Amp RV Power Defender Voltage Protector

-RV Electrical Protection: Protects your RV from dangerous high (>132 VAC) and low (<102 VAC) voltage levels as well as power surges.
-Integrated Surge Protection: Up to 4,200 Joules
+- RV Voltage Protection: This 50-amp surge protector for RV and the RV's appliances protects from dangerous high (>132 VAC) and low (<102 VAC) voltage levels as well as power surges; features integrated surge protection for up to 4,200 Joules

 This RV Surge Protector is portable, with 50-amp, and rated at 4200 joules.
 The Camco Dogbone 55313 comes with diagnostic lights that indicate when there’s an issue with the connection before you can connect the RV’s power cord to the electrical outlet.
 It is also weather resistant.

-It’s biggest drawback is its vulnerability.
-Since this surge protector is portable and left outside the RV, it is prone to being stolen.
-The indicator lights aren’t very bright during daylight, you really have to get close to see properly.
-However, at nighttime the indicator lights are very visible.
+Its biggest drawback is its vulnerability.
+Since this surge protector is portable and left outside the RV, it is prone to be stolen.
+The indicator lights aren’t very bright during daylight; you really have to get close to see properly.
+However, at nighttime, the indicator lights are very visible.